-Complaints and enquiries about the activities of real estate agents, copies of standard contracts, etc. If complaint is serious, the Institute will refer the matter to the Property Agents Board.
+Complaints and enquiries about the activities of real estate agents, copies of Lease Agreements etc. If complaint is serious, the Institute will refer the matter to the Property Agents Board.
 Complainants can bypass the Institute and make a complaint directly to the Property Agents Board.

 The Ad Standards manages the complaint resolution process of the advertising self-regulation system through the Ad Standards Community Panel and the Ad Standards Industry Jury.